 This investment policy will be reviewed by the City Council of the City of Boerne at least on an annual basis as required by the Public Funds Investment Act and will be amended as necessary.
-The Council will review the policy as part of the annual investment report presented by staff.

-PASSED, APPROVED and ADOPTED this the day of , 2019.
+PASSED, APPROVED and ADOPTED this the day of , 2025.

 APPROVED:

+ATTECT.
+MAYOR

-ATTEST: MAYOR
+ATTEST:

 City Secretary

-APPENDIX A: GLOSSARY of COMMON TREASURY TERMS
+APPENDIX A: GLOSSARY OF COMMON TREASURY TERMS